Play this perimeter game with your class so they can practice calculating the perimeter of a variety of 2D shapes.

 By playing this perimeter game, students will get plenty of practice calculating the perimeter of a variety of single and composite shapes, such as squares, rectangles, triangles and more!

 This perimeter game consists of a baseboard made up of 16 squares.
 Each square contains a shape.
 The students are required to choose a shape, and then calculate its perimeter.
 Then, they’ll find the puzzle piece with the matching perimeter measurement and drag it over the shape.
 As they move the pieces into the correct place, a mystery picture will reveal itself!

 Measurements involve a combination of metric and customary units to ensure that students become familiar with both systems of measurement.

-This activity can be played during independent work time, in your math center, or as a guided math activity by calling students up to the board to complete one piece at a time.
+This perimeter game can be played during independent work time, in your math center or as a whole-class activity by calling students up to the board to complete one piece at a time.

 By completing this activity, students show they can use the correct mathematical formula to find the perimeter of a shape with whole number dimensions.

-Puzzle pieces are moveable in Edit mode only (versus Presentation mode).
+Please note that puzzle pieces are moveable in Edit mode only, not in Presentation mode.

 Don’t stop there!
 We’ve got lots more perimeter activities and teaching resources for you to start using in your classroom today!